 Upon the last 100 years in the history of football, there have been times when one club rule above all else – winning numerous trophies and playing entertaining football on ‘another level’.
 Some of these clubs have influenced the tactical evolution more than others.
 Here we can briefly mention the Hungarian national team of the 1950s, Helenio Herreras Internazionale of the 1960s, the Ajax Amsterdam side (1965 – 1973) or the AC Milan side of the late 80s.

-Since the beginning of the 20th century there is one team who have stood out.
-For over 10 years, FC Barcelona have amazed the footballing world with glorious moments of both individual and team performances – becoming both the most winning club in Spain and producing some of the best players in history.
+Since the beginning of the 20th century, there is one team who have stood out.
+For over 10 years, FC Barcelona has amazed the footballing world with glorious moments of both individual and team performances – becoming both the most winning club in Spain and producing some of the best players in history.